- Beneficios para empleados

 Health Insurance

-The “affordable” coverage threshold is adjusted annually for inflation, but the employee’s portion of premiums for individual health coverage should not exceed 9.12% of their income for plan years beginning in 2023.
-In order to meet the “adequate” standard of coverage, also known as the minimum value standard, the policy should provide access to a reasonable network of providers and specialists and should be designed to pay at least 60% of the total cost of medical services a plan will cover.
+The "affordable" coverage threshold is adjusted annually for inflation, but the employee's portion of premiums for individual health coverage should not exceed 9.02% of their income for plan years beginning in 2025.
+To meet the "adequate" standard of coverage, also known as the minimum value standard, the policy should provide access to a reasonable network of providers and specialists and should be designed to pay at least 60% of the total cost of medical services a plan will cover.
 The coverage should also meet minimum essential coverage requirements and minimum value.

 Family and Medical Leave Act Protections

-Note: In addition to benefits under the FMLA, some states and local jurisdictions require paid/unpaid family or parental leave and/or paid/unpaid sick and safe leave.
-Employers must review their obligations under applicable state and local laws.
+Note: The FMLA provides unpaid, job-protected leave and does not include wage replacement or financial benefits.
+However, some states and local jurisdictions require employers to provide paid or additional family and medical leave.
+Employers should review their obligations under applicable state and local laws.

 - California